eric-burel/data-fetching-patterns-in-react/README.md

     - **`setState`**: A function to update the state.
 This function accepts a new state value or a function that produces a new state based on the previous state.
 When called, it schedules an update to the component's state and triggers a re-render to reflect the changes.

 React treats state as a snapshot; updating it doesn't alter the existing state variable but instead triggers a re-render.
-During this re-render, React acknowledges the updated state, ensuring the `Navigation` component receives the correct data, thereby reflecting the updated navigation list to the user.
+During this re-render, React acknowledges the updated state, ensuring the `BookList` component receives the correct data, thereby reflecting the updated book list to the user.
 This snapshot-like behavior of state facilitates the dynamic and responsive nature of React components, enabling them to react intuitively to user interactions and other changes.

 ### Managing Side Effects